A business plan is a communication tool, which companies use to seek investment capital, secure loans, and attract strategic business partners.

 6 Essential Components of a Business Plan

-You need a solid business plan as a foundation to your entrepreneurship.
+You need a solid business plan as a foundation for your entrepreneurship.
 How could you possibly achieve this?
 The secret is in the following 6 elements that make up a sound business plan:

 1. Executive summary